JYC11/ecommerce/README.md

+# I GOT A BACKEND DEVELOPER JOB

+I don't think I can finish this considering that I'll be busy learning all sorts of stuff that's more relevant.

+It was a good experience tho and I recommend this course if you're willing to put in more effort than the videos require.

 # Ecommerce project

 I'm currently working in a ecommerce company so I thought it would be fitting to make an ecommerce website.